 Can my organization receive more than one Pop-Up Grant?

 Yes.
-An organization can receive a Pop-Up Grant for any unique program that is nominated and selected by the Resiliency Committee.
+An organization can receive a Pop-Up Grant for any unique program that is nominated and selected by the Pop-Up Grants Committee.
 We will not fund the same program with multiple Pop-Up Grants.

-How many grants does TACA plan to give each month?
+How many grants does TACA plan to give each award period?

 There is no grant quota for each month.
-Generally, TACA is looking to fund about 2-4 organizations each month.
+Generally, TACA plans to fund about 3-6 organizations each during each award period.

 Can my organization receive a Pop-Up Grant for a program/event before it actually takes place?

-No. Since Pop-Up Grants are intended to celebrate and reward organizations for programming that demonstrates exceptional quality, creativity & innovation, and accessibility & inclusion, we will only fund a program/event after it has taken place and has been evaluated along these criteria.
-To ensure that our anonymous nominators know about your event, please make sure to submit via the Program/Event Submission Form.
+No. Since Pop-Up Grants are distributed only after a program/event has taken place and has been evaluated along the criteria.
+To ensure that our nominators know about your event, please make sure to submit via the Program/Event Submission Form.

 If you have any questions regarding Pop-Up Grants, please email Greg Oertel, Senior Programs Manager, at firstname.lastname@example.org.